Buton: People

 The languages spoken on Buton include Wolio, Cia-Cia, various dialects of Muna, Tukang Besi, Kumbewaha, Lasalimu, Kamaru, Pancana, Busoa, Taloki, Kulisusu and Kioko.
 The Indonesian language, the national language of Indonesia, is also widely used and taught in schools.

-In 2009, the Cia-Cia tribe in Baubau city began to use the Korean Hangul alphabet for their language, based on textbooks created by the Hunminjeongeum Society, a linguistic society in Seoul., but in 2012 it was reported that adoption ultimately failed and has been abandoned.
+In 2009, the Cia-Cia tribe in Baubau city began to use the Korean Hangul alphabet for their language, based on textbooks created by the Hunminjeongeum Society, a linguistic society in Seoul.
+While ties with the society were temporarily severed in 2011, efforts to preserve Cia-Cia using Hangul were not abandoned.
+The language continues to be taught using Hangul in schools, and a Cia-Cia dictionary using Hangul was published in 2021.

 Economy

 The island has a massive reserve of natural asphalt and several other minerals.
 Asphalt from Buton can be utilized as bitumen modifiers as well as a substitute for petroleum asphalt.
 As a result, natural asphalt can be used to reduce dependency on conventional fossil based resources.

 Administration

 Buton Island is administratively divided into five second level administrative divisions (Daerah Tingkat II): Baubau City, Buton Regency, (part of) South Buton Regency (which includes several smaller islands to the west and south of Buton), North Buton Regency and (part of) Muna Regency.

 However, the eponymous archipelago is administered under an additional four regencies: the rest of Muna Regency and South Buton Regency, together with West Muna Regency, Wakatobi Regency, Central Buton Regency (which does not include any portion of Buton Island), and (part of) Bombana Regency.